-- (b) No person may use tobacco or vapor products on the premises of a State correctional facility, except for authorized religious purposes.
-Notwithstanding any other provision of law, inmates in the custody of the Division of Adult Correction of the Department of Public Safety and persons facilitating religious observances may use and possess tobaccoor vapor products for religious purposes consistent with the policies of the Division. - (b1) Except as provided in subsection (b) of this section, no person may possess tobacco or vapor products on the premises of a State correctional facility.
-Notwithstanding the provisions of this subsection, an employee or visitor may possess tobacco or vapor products within the confines of a motor vehicle located in a designated parking area of a correctional facility's premises if the tobacco or vapor product remains in the vehicle and the vehicle is locked when the employee or visitor has exited the vehicle. - (c) The Division of Adult Correction of the Department of Public Safety may adopt rules to implement the provisions of this section.
-Inmates in violation of this section are subject to disciplinary measures to be determined by the Division, including the potential loss of sentence credits earned prior to that violation.
-Employees in violation of this section are subject to disciplinary action by the Division.
-Visitors in violation of this section are subject to removal from the facility and loss of visitation privileges. - (d) As used in this section, the following terms mean: - (1) State correctional facility.
+- "(d) As used in this section, the following terms mean: - (1) State correctional facility.
 All buildings and grounds of a State correctional institution operated by the Division of Adult Correction of the Department of Public Safety. - (2) Tobacco products.
-Cigars, cigarettes, snuff, loose tobacco, or similar goods made with any part of the tobacco plant that are prepared or used for smoking, chewing, dipping, or other personal use. - Vapor products.
-Noncombustible products that employ a mechanical heating element, battery, or electronic circuit regardless of shape or size and that can be used to heat a liquid nicotine solution contained in a vapor cartridge.
+Cigars, cigarettes, snuff, loose tobacco, or similar goods made with any part of the tobacco plant that are prepared or used for smoking, chewing, dipping, or other personal use.
+The term includes vapor products. - (3) Vapor products.
+Nonlighted, noncombustible products that employ a mechanical heating element, battery, or electronic circuit regardless of shape or size and that can be used to heat a liquid nicotine solution contained in a vapor cartridge.
 The term includes electronic cigarettes, electronic cigars, electronic cigarillos, and electronic pipes.
 The term does not include any product regulated by the United States Food and Drug Administration under Chapter V of the federal Food, Drug, and Cosmetic Act."

 "§ 14-258.1.
-Furnishing poison, controlled substances, deadly weapons, cartridges, ammunition or alcoholic beverages to inmates of charitable, mental or penal institutions or local confinement facilities; furnishing tobaccoor vapor products or products; or furnishing mobile phones to inmates.
+Furnishing poison, controlled substances, deadly weapons, cartridges, ammunition or alcoholic beverages to inmates of charitable, mental or penal institutions or local confinement facilities; furnishing tobacco products or products including vapor products; or furnishing mobile phones to inmates.

-(c) Any person who knowingly gives or sells any tobacco or vapor product, as defined in G.S.
-148-23.1, to an inmate in the custody of the Division of Adult Correction of the Department of Public Safety and on the premises of a correctional facility or to an inmate in the custody of a local confinement facility, or any person who knowingly gives or sells any tobacco or vapor product to a person who is not an inmate for delivery to an inmate in the custody of the Division of Adult Correction of the Department of Public Safety and on the premises of a correctional facility or to an inmate in the custody of a local confinement facility, other than for authorized religious purposes, is guilty of a Class 1 misdemeanor.
+(c) Any person who knowingly gives or sells any tobacco products, products, including vapor products, as defined in G.S.
+148-23.1, to an inmate in the custody of the Division of Adult Correction of the Department of Public Safety and on the premises of a correctional facility or to an inmate in the custody of a local confinement facility, or any person who knowingly gives or sells any tobacco product products, including vapor products, to a person who is not an inmate for delivery to an inmate in the custody of the Division of Adult Correction of the Department of Public Safety and on the premises of a correctional facility or to an inmate in the custody of a local confinement facility, other than for authorized religious purposes, is guilty of a Class 1 misdemeanor.